chabbymark/ENDLESS-Plot/README.md

 # ENDLESS-Plot
-Plot the figures for ENDLESS
+Plot the figures for ENDLESS, including both the horizontal and vertical cross-sections.